 Season 4 of the series just wrapped on October 25 with two couples deciding to stay married.
 The reunion special will air on Tuesday, November 1 at 8:30PM ET/PT.

-Second Chances will follow Atlanta-based singles David Norton and Vanessa Nelson -- who married on Season 3 of Married at First Sight but chose to divorce at the end of the process despite their strong desire for life partnerships -- as they get another shot to find love with multiple interested suitors.
+Second Chances will follow Atlanta-based singles David Norton and Vanessa Nelson -- who married Ashley Doherty and Tres Russell, respectively, on Season 3 of Married at First Sight but eventually divorced despite their strong desire for life partnerships -- as they get another shot to find love with multiple interested suitors.

 Married at First Sight is produced by Kinetic Content and executive produced by Chris Coelen, Sam Dean and Gena McCarthy.